-The Bartlett Sher helmed revival of My Fair Lady has begun previews at Lincoln Center’s Vivian Beaumont Theatre starring Lauren Ambrose and Harry Hadden-Paton.
+The Bartlett Sher-Helmed Revival of My Fair Lady Begins Previews at Lincoln Center’s Vivian Beaumont Theatre Starring Lauren Ambrose and Harry Hadden-Paton.